What is left or right brain all about?

 A “left-brained” person is considered to be more logical, objective and analytical while a person who is “right-brained” is said to be more expressive, creative and intuitive.

 The left brain is the “reasoning” brain.
 It controls the conscious mind, logic and reasoning abilities.
 It processes information systematically (one by one) but slowly and in small quantity.
 The right brain is the “visualisation” brain.

 It controls the subconscious mind, imaging abilities and creativity.
-It has the powerful abilities to process massive amount of information quickly, and has great memory retention ability.
+It has the powerful abilities to process a massive amount of information quickly and has great memory retention ability.